vasama/wg21/static-layout/static-layout.md

 The `offsetof` macro is also changed to be unconditionally-supported for static-layout class types, and ill formed for other types.

+# Design considerations

+Is there a need for a separate named superset _static-layout type_ of _static-layout class_?

 # Proposed wording

 ## Add to section 21.3.3 Header `<type_traits>` Synopsis `[meta.type.synop]`